aryansingh055/Linux-monitoring-scripts/Monitoring-Free-RAM-Space/README.md

 ## ⚙️ Features

 - Monitors available RAM in real time
-- Displays a warning when free RAM is below the threshold
+- Displays a warning when free RAM is below the configured threshold
 - Beginner-friendly Bash script
 - Lightweight and easy to customize